 The following table provides a summary of the main trust funds held by the Council and details the total value and movement in year.
 The trust funds are separate entities, and not part of the Council's single entity CIES or Balance Sheet.

 Orleans House Trust forms part of the Council's consolidated Group Accounts.
+Funds held as housing trust funds were returned to Richmond Housing Partnership in 2023/24.

 Fund Income £000 Expenditure £000 Assets £000

-Orleans House 0 0 10,138
+Orleans House 0 0 9,700

-Housing Trust (60) 0 2,681

-Other minor trust funds (5) 0 242
+Other minor trust funds (11) 26 226

-Total (65) 0 13,061
+Total (11) 26 9,926